Life in St Austell

 It may be an obvious place to begin, but for good reason.
 No matter where you find yourself in St Austell Bay, one thing is for sure, you’ll never be too far from a beach or somewhere you can catch a glimpse of the stunning Bay.

 From the big beaches of Par Sands and Carlyon Bay, to the smaller coves of Polkerris and Readymoney, St Austell’s got it all.
-And the beauty of enjoying the beach in St Austell is you’re not restricted to just a good old-fashioned day of building sandcastles and paddling in the water.
+And the beauty of enjoying the beach in St Austell is that you’re not restricted to just a good old-fashioned day of building sandcastles and paddling in the water.
 St Austell Bay has carved itself a place in the watersport and leisure market, giving people the chance to hire equipment to snorkel, sail, kayak, water-ski, fish, dive and stand-up paddleboard, among many others – all right here on our doorstep.
 What more could we ask for?
-Click here for our beach guide.

 We’re all guilty of taking where we live for granted from time-to-time.
 With modern lives getting increasingly busy and chaotic, we can forget to stop and take stock of what we have in front of us.
 But don’t worry, this is easily rectified – the next chance you get, simply take two minutes to stop, take in a beautiful view – and we’re not short of them here – and breathe in the fresh, countryside air.